Welcome to the new student guide to academic registration. Here we’ll provide some advice about the curriculum you’ll engage in here at UMW.

 each playing a vital role.
 We’ll go through each of these broad areas individually.
 Once you have your questionnaire completed, staff in the Office of Academic Services will preregister you in a few classes, including your FSEM course, to help get you started toward your first semester schedule.
 Then, at orientation, you’ll be able to adjust and complete your schedule while working one-on-one with a member of our staff and some faculty.
 We hope you are as excited about this as we are!

 First, many of you will have ideas on what you’d like to major in.
 A major is a collection of specialized courses in a single discipline (or a small collection of disciplines) which will give you deep knowledge in a subject.
-You can view a complete list of majors offered here at UMW by following that link which takes you over to the online Undergraduate Academic Catalog site.
+You can view a complete list of majors offered at UMW by following viewing the online Undergraduate Academic Catalog site.

 For more information on the Honors Program, click here.